clearbold/flightdeck/README.md

 ### How It Works

 Any templates that reside in the `public_html/templates/email` folder, directly or within 1 level of organizational folders, are available to build & test.
-You can view that list of templates at your root website URL.
+You can view that list of templates at your website's `/console` URL.

 All templates support YAML front matter, for per-template configuration and testing values.
 YAML front matter resides between the `---` delimeters at the top of each template file, like so: